Robby Anderson Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Anderson's 66 receiving yards per game in his four career matchups against the Falcons are 34.5 more than his over/under for Sunday's game.
+- In his four matchups against the Falcons, Anderson's 66 receiving yards average is 35.5 more than his over/under for Sunday's game (30.5).

-- In four matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Falcons.
+- Anderson, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 259.2 passing yards the Falcons give up per game makes them the NFL's 18th-ranked pass defense this season.
+- This week Anderson will face the NFL's 18th-ranked pass defense (259.2 yards allowed per game).

-- With 25 passing TDs conceded this season, the Falcons defense is ranked 30th in the league.
+- With 25 passing TDs allowed this year, the Falcons defense is ranked 30th in the league.

 Recent Performances

-- In his Week 12 matchup with the Dolphins, Anderson grabbed one pass for 15 yards (15 yards per catch) while being targeted four times.
+- In his Week 12 outing against the Dolphins, Anderson was targeted four times, picking up 15 yards on one reception (averaging 15 yards per grab).

-- Anderson has caught 10 passes on 16 targets for 82 yards and one touchdown during his last three games, averaging 27.3 yards per game.
+- Anderson's stat line during his last three games shows 10 catches for 82 yards and one touchdown.
+He put up 27.3 receiving yards per game and was targeted 16 times.

 Anderson's Carolina Teammates